ARTICLE I – NAME

 Section 3: Budget.
 The President shall submit the Association’s annual budget for review and approval to the Board prior to the Annual Business Meeting.

 Section 4: Annual Fiscal Report.
-The Treasurer shall submit an Annual fiscal report to the Board within sixty (60) days following the end of the fiscal year just completed.
-Upon approval by the Board, the report shall be made available to the membership at the next Annual Business Meeting.
+The Treasurer shall submit an Annual fiscal report to the Board within thirty (30) days following the end of the fiscal year just completed.
+Upon approval by the Board, the report shall be made available to the membership on the IAMSLIC website.

 Section 5: Dues and Fees.
-Dues and fees shall be determined by the Board, subject to confirmation by majority vote present at the Annual Meeting.
+Dues and fees shall be established by the Board.
 Student membership shall be at a reduced rate.

 Section 6: Agreements and Contracts.
 Any agreement or contract entered into by the Association must have prior approval of the Board.
 If liability exceeds available or budgeted funds, the matter must be placed on the agenda of the Annual Business Meeting, and approval of the membership obtained.
 All affiliate and contractual relationships shall be directed toward the best interest of the Association, and shall protect the property, integrity and identity of the Association.